EricZimmerman/ericzimmerman.github.io/documentation.md

 ## KAPE

 The official KAPE documentation exists [here](https://ericzimmerman.github.io/KapeDocs/)!
-Any feedback for KAPE can be reported [here](https://github.com/EricZimmerman/KapeFiles).
+Any feedback, suggestions, errors, etc for KAPE documentation can be reported [here](https://github.com/EricZimmerman/KapeDocs/issues).
+Any feedback for KAPE can be reported [here](https://github.com/EricZimmerman/KapeFiles/issues).